UCL/rsd-engineeringcourse/session02/03issues.md

 ###Owning an Issue

-* Whoever the issue is assigned to works next
+* Whoever the issue is assigned to works next.
 * If an issue needs someone else's work, assign it to them.

 ###Status